 - 2016 – XTB successfully listed on the Warsaw Stock Exchange.

 - 2018 – XTB undergoes CySEC investigation

 - 2020 – XTB fined for €200,000 by CySEC

 XTB is regulated by several financial regulatory agencies.

 XTB offers customers dedicated 24/5 customer support by email, live chat, and phone.
 Traders can view the website in multiple languages and contact the firm 24/5 in several languages through local phone numbers for its regional offices.

 Where Does XTB Operate?

-The broker mainly serves clients in Central and Eastern Europe and Western Europe.
 In addition, however, the company has expanded into new markets including Latin America.
 XTB offers its services in the European Union on the basis of the ‘single EU passport’.